juusoselin/JAMK/Implementation/Firewall/Readme.md

-# Python-based web application to add and remove flows from a HPE VAN SDN Controller
+# Python-based web application to add and remove flows using HPE VAN SDN Controllers REST API